Office of Student Affairs, Unger Lounge

 Peabody students who take classes at Homewood should also coordinate with Disability Services on the Homewood campus.

-Assistant Director of Student Disability Services for Homewood Students
+Director of Student Disability Services for Homewood Students

 Garland Hall, Room 385

 The University ADA Compliance Officer serves as the central point of contact for information on physical and programmatic access, resolution of complaints and problems, faculty and staff concerns, and identification of available services.

 Baltimore, MD 21218